Tex0x4E2/Tex0x4E2/README.md

 ### My Discord - Tex#6666

-## I'm a Coder, Developer, Reverse Engineer, and a student!!
+## I'm a Coder, Developer, Reverse Engineer, Pentester, and a student!!

 - I’m currently learning assembly & rust.
 - 2021 Goals: Make a driver that write into the physical memory.